MAAP-Project/maap-documentation-examples/gedi-subset/UseCaseTest.md

 Running a DPS job to subset the entirety of Equatorial Guinea (GNQ_ADM0) using the default queue took 9 hours, but only 2 CPUs were available.
-The resulting subset file is ~1.1GB, combined from 266 granule files.
+The resulting subset file is 1.1GB, combined from 266 granule files (~0.48 granule/min).

 It is unclear what the "default" queue is, but it provides 8GB of memory.